COVID19 Prevention Checklist Industry Guidance

 - proper wear, removal, disposal of Personal Protective Equipment (PPE)

-- laundering of face coverings and uniforms as listed below
+- laundering of cloth masks and uniforms as listed below

 - cleaning protocols as listed below (or per CDC)

 - how to monitor personal health and body temperature at home.

 - guidance on how to launder cloth masks and uniforms: see CDC, Cleaning and Disinfecting Your Facility, How to Disinfect: Laundry